-M. Elton Hendricks became the third president of Methodist University (then Methodist College) in 1983.
+- Elton Hendricks became the third president of Methodist University (then Methodist College) in 1983.
 When he retired 27 years later, he had served longer that any of the 36 presidents then working at independent colleges and universities in North Carolina.
-An ordained elder in the United Methodist Church, Dr. Hendricks has served as pastor of Lillington (NC) United Methodist Church for the last two years.
+An ordained elder in the United Methodist Church, Dr. Hendricks has served as pastor of Lillington (NC) United Methodist Church for the last few years.

 Hendricks holds a Ph.D. in physics from the University of South Carolina, a Master of Divinity from Duke University, and a bachelor’s, Phi Beta Kappa, in history from Wofford College.
 He is also a graduate of Harvard University’s Institute for Educational Management.
 He has published numerous articles on Methodism and physics.